bologer/anycomment.io/readme.txt

 **Enhancements:**

 * Major elements, such as textarea, buttons are now more unified, #90
+* Leave comment as guest, via social or both.
+Ability to define this from admin, #94
+* New comment form layout for guest users, social icons, #94
+* When guest user entered name, email and/or website, it will be remembered - no need to type every time

 **Fixes:**

 * Fix for missing Gravatar images in the comment section by guest users & now a bit faster on repeating gravatars, #92
 * Added FAQ entry about how to fix problem when unable to delete comment (lack of `DELETE` as request option)
+* Comment text is not lost on authentication via social (when user already typed comment and decided to use social network)

 = 0.0.45 – 21.08.2018 =